mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Type-S but most ships of the class are indeed former scouts.
-Most were salvaged or bought in a derelict state and completely refurbished and rebuilt, often reassembling whole sections or modifying large parts of the hull’s interior.
+Most were salvaged or bought in a derelict state and completely refurbished and rebuilt, often reassembling whole sections or modifying large parts of the hull's interior.
 While this legally makes a Sojourner a new ship, technically many parts of it are already decades or even centuries old, leading to many quirks picked up along the way.